valsdav/DeepSuperCluster/NtuplesProduction/README.md

 - All the windows are created for all the seeds with Et> 1
 - The seed is required to have:
   - at least 1% of simfraction of the matched caloparticle
-  - the matched caloparticle needs to be inside the window
+  - the matched caloparticle needs to be inside the geometric window
   - no simfraction WP is checked for the seed

 - The clusters are calo_matched to the caloparticle of the seed if: